-- Understand how DNA encodes genetic information and the function of mRNA and tRNA. - Apply the principles of Mendelian inheritance. ≻ - ⊳ Understand the cause and effect of alterations in chromosome number and structure. - ≻ Relate the conventional and molecular methods for gene manipulation in other biological systems. - ۶ Discuss and analyse the epigenetic modifications and imprinting and its role in diseases. - ≻ Get new avenues of joining research in related areas such as genetic engineering of cells, cloning, genetic disorders, human fertility programme, genotoxicity, etc
+- > Understand how DNA encodes genetic information and the function of mRNA and tRNA. - > Apply the principles of Mendelian inheritance. - > Understand the cause and effect of alterations in chromosome number and structure. - > Relate the conventional and molecular methods for gene manipulation in other biological systems. - > Discuss and analyse the epigenetic modifications and imprinting and its role in diseases. - For the description of the descr